Alumni share their Smithsonian-Mason School of Conservation research experiences

 For two Honors College Alumni, studying conservation was a long-term aspiration.
 Now graduates, they tell their stories of how they achieved their goals through the Smithsonian-Mason School of Conservation (SMSC).

-On Friday, September 28th, freshman gathered to hear Tabitha King, an environmental science major (‘16), and Deanna Moore, a Conservation Studies Major (‘17), talk about their experiences living on campus at the Smithsonian Conservation Biology Institute (SCBI) in Front Royal, VA.
+On Friday, September 28th, freshmen gathered to hear Tabitha King, an environmental science major (‘16), and Deanna Moore, a Conservation Studies Major (‘17), talk about their experiences living on campus at the Smithsonian Conservation Biology Institute (SCBI) in Front Royal, VA.

 After an introduction from an SCBI representative, freshmen interviewed the alumni about their time studying at the Front Royal Campus.